 Drag Chain Conveying Options

-In applications where the use of a dual strand conveyor is warranted due to chain pull requirements and/or capacity requirements, CDM will often recommend the use of our Twin Drive Station or twin strand conveyors.
-By providing our Twin design we gain the advantages of a dual strand conveyor (added chain pull to allow slower chain speeds and increased sectional area for capacity) along with the advantages of a single strand conveyor (where uneven chain elongation, upset conditions and bent flights have little or no effect on performance).
+In applications where the use of a dual strand conveyor is warranted due to chain pull and/or capacity requirements, we will often recommend the use of our twin drive station or twin strand conveyors.
+By providing our twin design we gain the advantages of a dual strand conveyor (added chain pull to allow slower chain speeds and increased sectional area for capacity) along with the advantages of a single strand conveyor (where uneven chain elongation, upset conditions and bent flights have little or no effect on performance).

 CDM Slide Gates

-We manufacture our own slide gates for each of our Drag Chain and En-Masse Conveyors.
-Our goal is to provide you the best conveyors and components with the greatest longevity at a competitive price.
+We manufacture our own slide gates for each of our En-Masse and Drag Chain Conveyors.
+Our goal is to provide you with the best conveyors and components with the greatest longevity at a competitive price.